Category: Part-time, Graduate Assistant

 Graduate assistants must be enrolled full-time in an Eastern Nazarene College graduate program.

-- Provide assistance with on-court coaching during practices and contests.
+- Provide assistance with coaching during practices and meets.

-- Prepare and plan practice sessions and game plans with the head coach, including online video exchange and breakdown of game films.
+- Prepare and plan practice sessions and meet plans with the head coach.

-- Coordinate with the head coach on recruitment of qualified student-athletes that will contribute to the college and to the volleyball program.
+- Coordinate with the head coach on recruitment of qualified student-athletes that will contribute to the college and to the track & field program.

 - Assist with fundraising activities as requested.